Chris Steele-Perkins: Life and career

 A book of his black and white images, Afghanistan, was published first in French, and later in English and in Japanese.
 The review in the Spectator read in part:

 The book and the travelling exhibition of photographs were also reviewed favorably in the Guardian, Observer, Library Journal, and London Evening Standard.

 Steele-Perkins served as the President of Magnum from 1995 to 1998.
 One of the annual meetings over which he presided was that of 1996, to which Russell Miller was given unprecedented access as an outsider and which Miller has described in some detail.

-With his second wife the presenter and writer Miyako Yamada (山田美也子), whom he married in 1999, Steele-Perkins has spent much time in Japan, publishing two books of photographs: Fuji, a collection of views and glimpses of the mountain inspired by Hokusai's Thirty-six Views of Mount Fuji; and Tokyo Love Hello, scenes of life in the city.
+With his second wife the presenter and writer Miyako Yamada (山田美也子), whom he married in 1999, Steele-Perkins had spent much time in Japan, publishing two books of photographs: Fuji, a collection of views and glimpses of the mountain inspired by Hokusai's Thirty-six Views of Mount Fuji; and Tokyo Love Hello, scenes of life in the city.
 Between these two books he also published a personal visual diary of the year 2001, Echoes.

 Work in South Korea included a contribution to a Hayward Gallery touring exhibition of photographs of contemporary slavery, "Documenting Disposable People", in which Steele-Perkins interviewed and made black-and-white photographs of Korean "comfort women".
 "Their eyes were really important to me: I wanted them to look at you, and for you to look at them", he wrote.
 "They're not going to be around that much longer, and it was important to give this show a history."
 The photographs were published within Documenting Disposable People: Contemporary Global Slavery.

 Steele-Perkins returned to England for a project by the Side Gallery on Durham's closed coalfields (exhibited within "Coalfield Stories"); after this work ended, he stayed on to work on a depiction (in black and white) of life in the north-east of England, published as Northern Exposures.

-In 2008 Steele-Perkins won an Arts Council England grant for "Carers: The Hidden Face of Britain", a project to interview those caring for their relatives at home, and to photograph the relationships.
+In 2008, Steele-Perkins won an Arts Council England grant for "Carers: The Hidden Face of Britain", a project to interview those caring for their relatives at home, and to photograph the relationships.
 Some of this work has appeared in The Guardian, and also in his book England, My England, a compilation of four decades of his photography that combines photographs taken for publication with much more personal work: he does not see himself as having a separate personality when at home.
 "By turns gritty and evocative," wrote a reviewer in The Guardian, "it is a book one imagines that Orwell would have liked very much."

+His archive will be held with the Bodleian Libraries.

-Steele-Perkins has two sons, Cedric, born 16 November 1990, and Cameron, born 18 June 1992.
-With his marriage to Miyako Yamada he has a stepson, Daisuke and a granddaughter, Momoe.
+Steele-Perkins had two sons, Cedric, born 16 November 1990, and Cameron, born 18 June 1992.
+With his marriage to Miyako Yamada, he had a stepson, Daisuke and a granddaughter, Momoe.
+He died in Japan on 8 September 2025, at the age of 78.